sentryco/Telemetric/README.md

 This open-source library offers a solution.
 It performs the same functions as the FirebaseSDK, but with the added benefit of transparency.
 You can see exactly how personal identification is handled and even adjust it to a level you're comfortable with.

 ### Features:
-- Bulk send events to google analytics 4
+- Enables bulk sending of events to Google Analytics 4
-- Cache events and batch processes pings to preserve resources
+- Caches events and processes pings in batches to optimize resource usage
-- 3 Levels of user-id persistency. vendor, userDefault and keychain
+- Provides three levels of user-id persistency: vendor, userDefault, and keychain
-- GA4 formated clientID with UUID and Date in the identification
+- Formats the GA4 clientID with UUID and Date for unique identification

 ### Pre-requisite:
 - Create a free analytics account on [analytics.coogle.com](analytics.coogle.com) Login with your google account